CorySimon/pyIAST/docs/index.rst

 ----------------------------------------------------------------------------------------------------------
 No. An assumption of IAST is that the thermodynamic properties of the adsorbent change negligibly upon adsorption.

-For breathing or gate-opening [multi-stable] metal-organic frameworks, a special theory has been developed [here](http://pubs.rsc.org/en/Content/ArticleHtml/2010/CP/c003434g).
+For breathing or gate-opening [multi-stable] metal-organic frameworks, a special theory has been developed `here <http://pubs.rsc.org/en/Content/ArticleHtml/2010/CP/c003434g>`_.
 This has not yet been implemented in pyIAST.

+Predicting mixture adsorption isotherms in porous materials that exhbit other modes of flexibility (e.g. ligand rotations or gradual swelling) is an active area of research.

 ===============================
 Class documentation and details